History of Australian currency

-Prior to European colonization, early Aboriginal Australian communities traded using items such as tools, food, ochres, shells, raw materials and stories, although there is no evidence of the use of currencies.
+Prior to European colonisation, early Aboriginal Australian communities traded using items such as tools, food, ochres, shells, raw materials and stories, although there is no evidence of the use of currencies.

-After colonization on 26 January 1788, New South Wales became a British colony, and was provided with English currency to be used for formal circulation, though the supply was insufficient and alternative forms of exchange were resorted to.
+After colonisation on 26 January 1788, New South Wales became a British colony, and was provided with English currency to be used for formal circulation, though the supply was insufficient and alternative forms of exchange were resorted to.
 A national Australian currency was created in 1910, as the Australian Pound, which in 1966 was decimalised as the Australian Dollar.

 From the early 19th century until 1971, the exchange rate of Australian currency was fixed to the British pound.
-After the dissolution of the Bretton Woods Agreement in 1971, it was fixed to the United States Dollar until, in 1974, it was fixed to a Trade Weighted Index.
+After the dissolution of the Bretton Woods Agreement in 1971, it was fixed to the United States dollar until, in 1974, it was fixed to a trade weighted index.
 In 1976, this was changed from a 'hard', to a 'crawling' peg, meaning the exchange rate was changed more frequently.
 In 1983, Australia changed to a free-floating exchange rate.